-Centenary Stand To find this pub, turn left at the junction where Arkles is (opposite direction to where Anfield is over to your right) onto Anfield Road and head away from the ground and the pub is down at the bottom of this road on the right hand side'.
+Centenary Stand To find this pub, turn left at the junction where Arkles is (opposite direction to where Anfield is over to your right) onto Anfield Road and head away from the ground and the pub is down at the bottom of this road on the righthand side'.
 Otherwise located near to the away turnstiles is a food and drink area, which serves alcohol too.
 Bottles of Carlsberg (500ml) are also available inside the stadium, at a cost of £3.90 each.
 Around the outside of the ground, there are the Bill Shankly Gates on Anfield Road.
 These wrought iron gates have the phrase 'You'll Never Walk Alone' displayed in gold letters above them.
 There is also a statue of Scotsman, Bill Shankly the man who started there run of titles and European adventures placed near the Club shop.
 Also along Anfield Road, there is the memorial to the 97 victims of the Hillsborough disaster.
+Visiting supporters are located in the lower tier of the Anfield Road stand (on the main stand side) where there are seats for up to 3000 fans.
+Views are generally good but try to avoid the seats in the back three or four rows of the lower tier as it can become very difficult to see if people in front aren't sitting down.
+There is a betting outlet and the refreshment kiosks sell a wide variety of Pies including a 'Scouse Pie', Potato and Meat, Potato and Butter, Cheese Slices and Sausage Rolls (all £3.40).
+But I use any one of three bakeries on the County Road in Greggs, Patisserie and Pound Bakery saves money for things you like to wash it down with.
 Driving Directions

-From the M6 exit at junction 26 onto the M58 and continue until the end.
+North From t From the M6 exit at junction 26 onto the M58 and continue until the end.
 At junction 7 turn left onto the A59 Ormskirk Road.
 Continue on this road until it becomes Rice Lane and cross over the roundabout into County Road.
 After 1/4 mile turn left into Everton Valley and then Walton Lane with Goodison Road and the ground are on the left.

 South

-North

 Take the M6 exit at junction 21a onto the M62.
 Exit the M62 at Junction 4 and then follow the A5058 towards Liverpool.
 After three miles turn left at the traffic lights into Utting Avenue (At McDonalds) on the corner of this junction.
 Go along for one mile and then turn right then turn right at the Arkle pub for the ground.
 If you arrive early then there is street parking to be found around Walton Lane if not then you should park over towards Everton FC or in Stanley Park itself with the entrance to the car park which costs £8, is in Priory Road just past the Gulf petrol station.

 Airport and Public Transport